HRLO77/gravity/README.md

 # realtime rendering

-What you need to perform realtime rendering is in `./gravity/python_code/main.py`

-Simply change the masses of particles and creating as many bodies as you want.
-Starts a real-time simulation in pygame.
+Realtime rendering using python is no longer supported or maintained `./gravity/deprecated`

 # cython

 This is the most recommended way to calculate particle before rendering, pypy is fast, but not nearly as fast as this.

-Go to `./cyth.py` to enable the arguments that you wish to use based on your compiler!
+Go to `./cyth.py` to enable the arguments that you wish to use based on your compiler.

 Cython files are in `./gravity/` .
 If you need to compile them again, run `py cyth.py build_ext --inplace` in `/`

 run `py main.py` to start the computing.
-When ctrl+c is pressed, computing is stopped and the particles collected are dumped in-order in `data.pickle`, along with a detailed last frame in-case you want to pick-up where you left off.
+When ctrl+c is pressed, computing is stopped and the particles collected are dumped in-order in `data.pickle` , along with a detailed last frame in-case you want to pick-up where you left off.

 Running `py start_animate.py` will start a matplotlib animation or create a video of the computed data in `data.pickle`.